How To Fix An Open Bite In Malta

 Avoid Thumb Sucking Or Tongue Thrusting Habits

-These habits tend to develop at a young age. parents are advised to watch over their children and try to help them break these habits.
-Once they stop, and if at a young age, the open bite tends to resolve on its own, although it might take a few years.
-If the habit has affected the development of the palate (it usually remains narrow and deep) the problem will need to be resolved through orthodontics.
+These habits tend to develop at a young age.
+Parents are advised to watch over their children and try to help them break these habits.
+Once they stop, the open bite tends to resolve on its own, although it might take a few years.

 What Happens If You Do Not Treat An Open Bite?